 As everyone already knows, 2001 was a tough year for markets all around the world.
 The problem is that for many world markets they started having market problems that stemmed back to 2000.
 Last year, over half of the national indexes experienced back to back negative years.
 In other words, 12 countries had markets that experience negative returns in both 2000 and 2001.

 Statistically, there is a low probability that countries will experience back to back negative years.
 Going back to 1954, the occurrence of back to back negative years has happened 3 times in the US (1969/70, 1973/74 and 2000/2001).

 Is it possible to have three consecutive years of negative returns?
 Yes.
 Is it probable?
 No.

 2002 has started the year with some significant losses.
-In order to finish the year positive, we are going to need a strong rally in the second half just to break even.
-I went back and tried to find any markets where there was three consecutive years of negative returns and I found only two examples Belgium and Japan.
+In order to finish the year positively, we are going to need a strong rally in the second half just to break even.
+I went back and tried to find any markets where there were three consecutive years of negative returns and I found only two examples Belgium and Japan.
 According to Morningstar, the Japanese market lost 3.8% in 1995, 16.6% in 1996 and in 1997 Japan continued with a 25.2% loss.
 Belgium lost money in 1999, 2000 and 2001.

 While statistics tell us that it is highly improbable that there will be another year of loss in 2002, the short-term results are less hopeful.